Home Theater Recommendations

 This could be considered the bigger brother of the psw111, with a 12 inch driver compared to the 8 of the latter, this thing can put out some pretty impressive bass.
 It’s also a lot bigger, so if you think you have the space, then by all means go for this one.
 It’s definitely a step up and would be right at home in a medium sized room.

 This subwoofer definitely packs a punch, and one you can feel at that.
-SVS is one of the best subwoofer brands from my experience.
-All I can say is that it’s worth every penny.
-I have one of these and it definitely makes movies fun that’s for sure.
+SVS is one of the best subwoofer brands from my experience in my opinion.
+All I can say is that it’s an excellent performer.
+It definitely makes movies fun that’s for sure.

 This thing is a beast, that’s the best way to put it.
 Remember when I said you’d ideally want a subwoofer that goes into the 30 Hz range?
-This one goes to 17….yeah kind of ridiculous.
-Truthfully, this would be an amazing sub I’d recommend to get.
+This one goes to 16 Hz….yeah kind of ridiculous.
+Truthfully, this is an all around amazing sub.
 The bass that it exudes is clean, tight, punchy, and deep.
 It’s one you’ll not only hear, but feel.

 If space is an issue, but you still want quality sound, these soundbars would be worth a look.